NipamNayan/Apache-Spark-Exercises/README.md

 # Apache-Spark-Exercises
-Data analytics using Spark framework
+Data analytics on movielens Dataset using Spark framework